Gibbs measures for foliated bundles with negatively curved leaves: Introduction

-\begin{maintheorem} Let $(\Pi,M,B,X,\F)$ be a projective foliated bundle parametrized by a closed and negatively curved Riemannian manifold $B$, whose fiber $X$ is a compact manifold.
-Then for any Hölder continuous potential $F:T^1B\to\R$, if $\bF$ denotes its lift to $T^1\F$: \begin{enumerate} \item there exists a Gibbs measure for $G_t$ associated to $\bF$; \item for any Gibbs measure for $G_t$ associated to $\bF$, there is a unique $F$-harmonic measure for $\F$ that induces the same measures on the fibers; \item reciprocally, for any $F$-harmonic measure for $\F$, there is a unique Gibbs measure for $G_t$ associated to $\bF$ that induces the same measures on the fibers. \end{enumerate} \end{maintheorem}
+The uniqueness part in Theorem \ref{tripleuniqueergodicity} is then a consequence of the following theorem: the precise definitions will be given in Section \ref{sgibbsharmonicbundles}.

-\paragraph{Uniqueness.} In all the following, we consider the case where the fiber is $\C\PP^1$ and the holonomy is projective.
-As stated in the introduction, Theorem \ref{tripleuniquegibbs} gives uniqueness of the Gibbs measures in the absence of holonomy invariant measures.
-Together with the last result, we can prove that: \begin{maintheorem} Let $(\Pi,M,B,\C\PP^1,\F)$ be a projective foliated bundle parametrized by a closed and negatively curved Riemannian manifold $B$.
-Assume that no probability measure on $\C\PP^1$ is invariant by the holonomy group.
-Then for any Hölder continuous potential $F:T^1B\to\R$, there is a unique $F$-harmonic measure for $\F$. \end{maintheorem}
+\begin{maintheorem} Let $(\Pi,M,B,X,\F)$ be a foliated bundle parametrized by a closed and negatively curved Riemannian manifold $B$ and whose fiber $X$ is a closed manifold.
+Let $F:T^1B\to\R$ be a Hölder continuous potential and $\bF:T^1\F\to\R$ be its lift. \begin{enumerate} \item There is a canonical bijective correspondence between $F$-harmonic measures and Gibbs measures associated to $\bF$. \item There exist Gibbs measures associated to $\bF$. \item If $X=\C\PP^1$ and if $\rho(\pi_1(B))\leq\PSL_2(\C)$ does not preserve any measure on $\C\PP^1$, then the Gibbs measure associated to $\bF:T^1\F\to\R$, and the $F$-harmonic measure for $\F$ are unique. \end{enumerate}